 You may leave the room while the participant completes the program.
 Shut the door if possible to minimize external noise.

 After the first experiment is complete, ask the participant if she has any questions.
-Let her take a break for one to two minutes, removing the headphones during this time.
+Let her take a break for 1-2 min, removing the headphones during this time.

 Now run the program for the 2 kHz tones.